The ART WORKS:

 Aspiration: My works - paintings, drawings, and photographs - generally consist of recognizable subject matter, but presented in ways that induce the viewer to suspend routine perceptions of reality.
 By offering unexpected views or altering common aspects of everyday scenes I strive to provide works that will continue to surprise and delight.

-A note on site navigation: The Navigation Buttons directly below the Site Banner provide access to the currently active EXHIBITS in the Gallery, a page with links to the site ARCHIVES, a page with instructions on how to PURCHASE prints, a page with NEWS and views, a page with information ABOUT the artist and the site (this page), and a page with LINKS to related or interesting sites.
-The Site Banner at the top of each page is also a click-able link back the the site HOME PAGE.
+The Navigation Buttons directly below the Site Banner provide access to a page listing the EXHIBITS in the Gallery, a page with links to the site ARCHIVES, a page with instructions on how to PURCHASE prints, a page with NEWS and views, a page with information ABOUT the artist and the site, and a page with LINKS to related or interesting sites.
+The Site Banner at the top of each page is also a link back the the current WELCOME PAGE.